 Laboratory Calculus I

 Introductory calculus with a laboratory component.
 Emphasis on laboratory projects, group work, and written reports.
 Differentiation, transcendental functions, optimization, differential equations, numerical approximations, Euler's method, the Fundamental Theorem, separation of variables, slope fields, and mathematical modeling.
 Not open to students who have credit for Mathematics 105L, 106L, or 121.
-One course.
+Registration contingent on proctored Calculus I Placement Test on the first day of class.

 Help Room: See schedule